For up to date details on Arlington County Court procedures on COVID-19, please visit courts.arlingtonva.us.

 - No fee for serving protective orders

-- Checks payable to “Sheriff of Arlington County”
+- Cash or Checks ONLY (Checks are to be made payable to “Sheriff of Arlington County”

-- Landlord initiates five-day pay or quit process or thirty-day notice if tenant is in violation of lease agreement.
+- Landlord initiates five-day pay or quit process or thirty-day notice if the tenant violates lease agreement.

-- Notice must be served by a Sheriff’s Office employee, anyone over age eighteen with no personal interest in the matter, or certified mail.
+- The notice must be served by a Sheriff’s Office employee, anyone over age eighteen with no personal interest in the matter, or certified mail.

-- If tenant does not comply, General District Court may issue a summons.
+- If the tenant does not comply, the General District Court may issue a summons.

 - Summons must be served by Sheriff’s Office personnel and court date must permit both tenant and landlord to appear.

-- If judgment is rendered in favor of landlord, a Writ of Possession is issued, followed by a ten-day period for tenant to appeal.
+- If a judgment is rendered in favor of the landlord, a Writ of Possession is issued, followed by a ten-day period for the tenant to appeal.

-- Sheriff’s Office has up to 30 days to execute eviction.
+- Sheriff’s Office has up to 30 days to execute an eviction.

-- Sheriff’s Office reserves right to postpone due to inclement weather.
+- The Sheriff’s Office reserves the right to postpone due to inclement weather.

-- Landlord must arrive on time; Deputy need not wait longer than 10 minutes after scheduled time.
+- The landlord must arrive on time; Deputy need not wait longer than 10 minutes after the scheduled time.

-- Landlord or his agents must not enter dwelling until Deputy has arrived.
-Doing so results in cancellation of both Writ and eviction.
+- Landlord or his agents must not enter dwelling until the Deputy has arrived.
+Doing so results in the cancellation of both Writ and eviction.